krdmnbrk/splunk_csv_importer/README.md

-# CSV to Splunk Lookup Uploader
+# CSV to Splunk Lookup Importer

 To make it easier to upload CSV files as lookups in Splunk remotely, I developed a solution using SPL (Splunk Processing Language).
 This approach worked well for me, and I’m sharing it in hopes that it will help others in the community too.